-The NESF construction site is to be managed under GLC's Workplace Health and Safety (WH&S) Management System.
+The NES construction site is to be managed under the Contractor's Workplace Health and Safety (WH&S) Management System.

-Road works construction and associated road upgrades are to be managed under GLC's Workplace Health and Safety (OH&S) Management System and related safety management plans prepared by relevant sub-contractors.
+Road maintenance is to be managed under the Contractor's Workplace Health and Safety (OH&S) Management System and related safety management plans prepared by relevant subcontractors.

-Reporting, tracking and corrective action implementation associated with hazards, near-misses and incidents will take place in accordance with GLC's Workplace Health and Safety Management system.
+Reporting, tracking and corrective action implementation associated with hazards, near-misses and incidents will take place in accordance with the Contractor's Workplace Health and Safety Management system.